Legislation

 An Act addressing discriminatory police reporting

-An Act to prevent wage theft, promote employer accountability, and enhance public enforcement
+An Act preventing wage theft, promoting employer accountability, and enhancing public enforcement

 This legislation seeks to address the growing wage theft crisis by giving the state greater power to go after corrupt employers and providing the Attorney General with additional tools to hold violators of wage laws responsible for their actions.
 Specifically, this legislation enhances enforcement against wage theft by providing the AG’s office with the ability to file directly in court to pursue wage and hour violations on behalf of workers, and to collect damages and attorney’s fees when those workers prevail in court.
 It also provides the Attorney General the ability to issue Stop Work Orders at worksites where they have investigated and determined wage theft violations to have occurred, while respecting the due process rights of employers and giving them time to appeal or cure the violations before the Order takes effect.

-An Act relative to fairness in workers' compensation disfigurement benefits
+An Act creating fairness in workers' compensation disfigurement benefits

 An Act relative to disability or death caused by post-traumatic stress disorder (PTSD)